fauu/mpv-sub-pause-advanced/README.md

 Finally, some directives can have extra arguments, separated with the `-` character, that additionally modify their behaviour.
-For example, to prolong the interval before the automatic unpause for the end of a primary subtitle, for example by factor of 1.5, specify:
+For example, to prolong the interval before the automatic unpause for the end of a primary subtitle by a factor of 1.5, specify:

 ```
 2start!hide##end!unpause-1.5!request